 It is also improbable that Robert Kennedy would conspire to protect the very agency that Donahue claims is responsible for his brother's death.
 To imagine that Robert Kennedy would orchestrate a large conspiracy and rely on J. Edgar Hoover, perhaps his greatest political enemy to help conceal it, offers a misunderstanding of the way in which our government functioned.
 Donahue's other motivations as well may be reflected by his claim to the Bureau that once featured in the press his story "...will be front page news in every major newspaper in the country."

 The Bureau assumed that was the end of the matter and that Donahue's claims would be dismissed upon their own lack of merit.
 Donahue's story however did not appear nationwide but featured in the Baltimore Sun.
-In 1992, Bonar Menninger wrote a book supporting Donahue's theory, and Donahue died seven years later.
+In nineteen ninety-two, Bonar Menninger wrote a book supporting Donahue's theory, and Donahue died seven years later.
 Agent George Hickey finally tired of being labeled the accidental murderer of President Kennedy sued Menninger and his publisher.
 The case was reportedly settled out of court.xxi Yet so much time had passed, there was no legal remedy to correct these evolving claims.

 Subsequently, George Hickey died and could no longer sue those who wished to present the old improbable theory with a modern spin.
 Enter the Reelz network who produced the film "JFK: The Smoking Gun", which lacks the definitive proof its name would imply.
 The film adds to Donahue's improbable claims because he also believed the diameter of the President's wound supported it was not a Carcano bullet.
 Yet as some medical experts on both sides of the case have often stated it was a gaping wound requiring interpretation and thus mistaken ideas could result.
 Donahue while a gun expert was not a medical expert and his access to primary evidence during the time he created his ideas was limited.
-A feasible conspiracy based on substantial evidence is possible.
-Yet the ideas of Howard Donahue no matter in what medium they exist remain unproven.
+A feasible conspiracy based on substantial evidence is possible, yet the ideas of Howard Donahue no matter in what medium they exist remain unproven.

 i.
 Federal Bureau of Investigation, House Select Committee on Assassinations, Administrative Folder I6: Assassination Matters Volume VIII, Baltimore telephone call to Bureau, February 22, 1977, pp. 2-3